About Us

 Our Practice

-Led by Psychologist Andrea Seefeldt, Seefeldt Psychotherapy is a warm, welcoming psychologist-owned practice specializing in the treatment of Eating Disorders.
+Led by Dr. Andrea Seefeldt, Seefeldt Psychotherapy is a warm, welcoming psychologist-owned practice specializing in the treatment of Eating Disorders.

 Here, you will experience an approach to treatment that is both personalized and proven, as we employ evidence based treatments that make space for change.